by Erica Gagnon, Former Collections Researcher

-Even though negative motivations pushed many immigrant groups away from their homelands, some groups came to Canada for positive opportunities and adventures presented to them by Canadian immigration agencies.
-Advertisements for the Canadian West were distributed in different European countries, and the recruitment of ethnically desirable immigrants by Canadian immigration agents flourished.
-The most ethnically and culturally desirable immigrants to Canada between 1867 and 1914 – though not all the most productive Prairie farmers – were the British, Belgians, Americans, Poles, Dutch, German, Finns, and Scandinavians.
+Even though negative motivations pushed many immigrant groups away from their homelands, some groups came to Canada for opportunities and adventures presented to them by Canadian immigration agencies.
+Advertisements for the Canadian West were distributed in different European countries, and the recruitment of diverse desirable immigrants by Canadian immigration agents flourished.
+Some of the most ethnically and culturally desirable immigrants to Canada, between 1867 and 1914, were the British, Belgian, American, Polish, Dutch, German, Finnish, and Scandinavian agriculturalists.

-While some of these “desirables” did become successful rural farmers, like the Americans, Dutch, Germans, Poles and Scandinavians, the Belgians and British and did not experience success agriculturally.
-Belgians were a unique settler group; despite cultural differences and mediocre agricultural skills, they were considered desirable immigrants by Canadian immigration agents.
+While some of these “desirable” immigrants did become successful rural farmers, others struggled.
+Belgian immigrants were a unique settler group; despite cultural differences and often mediocre agricultural skills, they were considered desirable immigrants by Canadian immigration agents.
 Many Belgians spoke French, and as a result, settled in French areas of Manitoba, where they practiced a diversity of agricultural, skilled, unskilled, and resource labour.

-Despite their limited contribution to a skilled agricultural or trades-related workforce, the British were the most numerous and ethnically desirable immigrants to Canada.
-As Canada remained heavily influence by England in the twentieth century, British immigrants (predominantly from Scotland and England after 1867) helped maintain the dominant white Anglo-Saxon presence in Canada.
-The failure of British settlers to prosper in rural landscapes meant that they tended to congregate in urban centres, where they added to the unskilled workforce.
-During the Sifton era, immigration had shifted away from the British, but as new ministers took power after 1905, the desire to preserve and protect Canada’s “British-ness” re-emerged.
+Despite their limited contribution to a skilled agricultural or trades-related workforce, the British were the most numerous and desirable immigrants to Canada.
+As Canada remained heavily influenced by the United Kingdom in the twentieth century, British immigrants (predominantly from Scotland and England after 1867) helped maintain a dominant white Anglo-Saxon presence in Canada.
+The failure of some British settlers to prosper in rural landscapes meant that they tended to congregate in more populated centres, where they added to the unskilled workforce.
+During the Sifton era, immigration had shifted away from an emphasis on British immigrants, but as new ministers came into office after 1905, the desire to preserve and protect Canada’s “British-ness” re-emerged.

-Though British immigrants displayed a general ineptitude on rural farming enterprises, many other desirable immigrant groups succeeded in Prairie agriculture.
+Though some British immigrants displayed ineptitude on rural farming enterprises, many other desirable immigrant groups succeeded in Prairie agriculture.
 The Americans, Poles, Dutch, Germans, Finns, and Scandinavians all proved to be prosperous settlers.
-Interestingly, most of these groups get muddled in the “American” immigrant category, for these peoples often tried their luck in the American West before moving northward and settling permanently in Canada.
+Interestingly, individuals from these immigrant groups often tried their luck in the American West before moving northward and settling permanently in Canada.
 Like the French, these groups encountered high land costs and overdevelopment in the American West, spurring their movements to Canada.

-These groups were highly desirable settlers to Canadian immigration agencies: they were familiar with the Prairie climate and land conditions from experience in the American West, they were ethnically pleasing immigrants with physical similarities to the Brits, they were accustomed to democratic institutions, and while displaying high rates of cultural retention, they did not practice “questionable” customs (like communal living or polygamy) like some other immigrant groups.
+These groups were considered as highly desirable settlers by Canadian immigration agencies: they were familiar with the Prairie climate and land conditions from experience in the American West, and were culturally desirable immigrants with physical similarities to the Brits.
+They were also accustomed to democratic institutions, and while displaying high rates of cultural retention, they did not practice “questionable” customs (such as communal living or polygamy).

-The ability of the clean and sober Dutch to assimilate gracefully into the dominant culture made them favourable immigrants.
+The ability of many Dutch newcomers to assimilate into the dominant culture made them favourable immigrants.
 Many Dutch immigrants already spoke English, from years in the United States, making them even more desirable in the eyes of the Canadian government.
 The Dutch settled predominantly in Alberta, where a large population still thrives.

-Northern European groups shared similar languages, physical resemblances, and cultural identities, and were therefore typically categorized as Scandinavians.
-Scandinavians came in their largest numbers between 1880 and 1900, mostly from the United States.
+Scandinavian groups, Danes, Norwegians, and Swedes came in their largest numbers to Canada between 1880 and 1900, mostly from the United States.
 In fact, only 6,000 of the 40,000 Swedes to the Prairies between 1893 and 1914 travelled directly from Sweden.
 Scandinavians favoured block settlement, which helped preserve their culture and languages.
 About 20,000 Finnish immigrants came to the Prairies, and favoured settlement in Saskatchewan.
 Danish populations favoured Alberta, where one in every two Danes settled in Dickson, Alberta.
 Nearly 20,000 Norwegians came to Alberta and Saskatchewan, and about 40,000 Swedes created block settlements in Erickson, Manitoba and rural Saskatchewan.

-Immigration to the Prairies between 1867 and 1914 diversified the land by building a solid agricultural and resource-based economy in the West, and by establishing a web of unique cultures with a lasting presence in the Prairies today.
+Immigration to the Prairies between 1867 and 1914 helped to diversify the land by building a solid agricultural and resource-based economy in the West, and by establishing a web of unique cultures with a lasting presence in the Prairies today.
 Though different motivations brought immigrants to the Prairies, they stayed because of opportunities and prosperity found through settlement.
-The boom period of immigration between 1867 and 1914 had a major impact on the development of the Prairies, and has permanently shaped Canada’s society, economy, and culture.
+The boom period of immigration to Canada between 1867 and 1914 had a major impact on the development of the Prairies, and shaped Canada’s society, economy, and culture.